jonathantneal/document-promises/README.md

 ### document.interactive

-[document.interactive] is a promise that fulfills when the when the document's `readyState` becomes `interactive`.
+[document.interactive] is a promise that fulfills when the document's `readyState` becomes `interactive`.

 ### document.contentLoaded